ducalex/retro-go/README.md

 # Game covers/artwork
-Retro-Go supports both RAW565 and PNG formats for cover art.
+The preferred cover art format is 8bit PNG with a resolution of less than 200x200 and I recommend post-processing with [pngquant](https://pngquant.org/).
+Retro-Go is also backwards-compatible with the official RAW565 Go-Play romart pack that you may already have.

 A premade PNG romart pack is available in the assets folder of this repository.

-Retro-Go is also compatible with the Go-Play romart pack that you may already have.

 ## Adding missing artwork
-The simplest method is to create a PNG file named like your rom (minus the extension) and place it in `/romart/emu/<my rom name>.png`
+The simplest method to add missing artwork is to create a PNG file named like your rom (minus the extension) and place it in `/romart/emu/<my rom name>.png`

 Example:
 /roms/nes/Super Mario.nes
 /romart/nes/Super Mario.png

-Important: The file must be at most 200x200px.

 ## CRC cache
 Retro-Go caches some data to speed up cover art discovery and display.
-If you have any problem the first step is to clear the cache located in /odroid/cache.
+If you have any problem the first step is to delete the /odroid/cache folder.

 # Known issues